 - Failed to verify the ages of users, allowing many children under 13 to access their platforms based simply on their self-reported birthday

-If you or your child attempted or committed suicide, engaged in other self-harm or were diagnosed with an eating disorder that you believe was worsened due to social media, know that our thoughts are with you and your family.
+If you or your child attempted or died by suicide, was treated due to self-harm, or had a health care professional diagnose you with an eating disorder that you believe was worsened due to social media, know that our thoughts are with you and your family.
 You may contact attorney Jonathan Orent by phone at 1.800.768.4026 or complete this form at any time to talk through your family’s situation and any potential legal options you may have.
 If you choose to speak with one of our lawyers, you should know that we understand the sensitive nature of your potential case and will do everything in our power to keep your information private.

 The hidden dangers of social media